Botaxie/.github/profile/README.md

 - No more spending hours on the marketplace.
 - Create a configuration, by setting your requirements for the axie, ie. max price to pay, cards, min stats, etc...
 - Launch The configuration, and that will create a bot instance that will keep running until it finds a good axie.

+### BOTAXIE IS FREE TO USE, BUT CHARGES A FEE OF 4% OF THE PRICE OF THE AXIE BOUGHT
 ### NEVER USE YOUR MAIN ACCOUNT
 ### NEVER BUY MORE THAN 4 AXIES PER DAY USING BOTAXIE TO AVOID GETTING BANNED

+### FOR BUSINESS INQUIRIES, CONTACT agency@botaxie.org